qaalabs/DE5M4/docs/1-introduction/ex2-scenario.md

 ## Scenario:

-!!! info
-    A retail company with 200 physical stores and an e-commerce website wants to create a data product that **helps them understand customer behavior** across both channels to improve inventory management and personalization.
+> A retail company with 200 physical stores and an e-commerce website wants to create a data product that **helps them understand customer behavior** across both channels to improve inventory management and personalization.
 They have point-of-sale data, online transaction records, customer profiles, and inventory data available.

 ## Task:
 Using the design process your group created, outline how you would approach this specific project.